Coaching for YUC (Youth Ultimate Cincinnati)

 Registering a Team

 All teams must have a coach who is 21 or older.
-ALL coaches, heads and assistants, must send their emails to email@example.com to be on the league mailing list.
-ALL coaches, heads and assistants, must complete the coaching requirements of a background check, concussion training, and familiarity with the rules and league policies.
+ALL coaches, heads, and assistants, must send their emails to firstname.lastname@example.org to be on the league mailing list.
+ALL coaches, heads, and assistants, must complete the coaching requirements of a background check, concussion training, and familiarity with the rules and league policies.
 The complete list with links can be found here: coaching requirements.
 These should be completed by all coaches by Feb.
-18, 2019.
+18, 2020.
 If a coach on your staff is missing any requirements, your team will forfeit any games scheduled until they are complete.
-Coaches must also conmply with any requirements their school sets (which may include the VIRTUS training for Catholic Schools).
+Coaches must also comply with any requirements their school sets (which may include the VIRTUS training for Catholic Schools).

-To begin practicing or playing in 2019, all players (parent accounts if under 18) need to register for this (free) league which enables electronic waiver/medical release form.
+To begin practicing or playing, all players (parent accounts if under 18) need to register for this (free) league which enables electronic waiver/medical release form.

 Creating a Team and Event Rostering on USAU

 All teams must be rostered with USAU.
 Find USAU membership help documents here.
 Team organizers can pay for multiple players' memberships at one time, or players themselves can pay for the membership.
 Further, each team will need a cleared USAU chaperone on the team roster before the event roster can be filled.

 Planning to Participate at the State Championship; Players wishing to play YCC for Pig, Piglet, Belle

 Teams participating at OH State Championship (qualifier and/or State Tournament proper) will need a Coach with USAU coach membership.

 Reminder - eligibility for 2020 Youth Club Championship U20 teams requires the player to participate in the state championships (qualifier counts).
 Talk to Joel Houmes or Dave Fry with questions.